Gain momentum and confidence! Generate, edit, and organize your chapbook.

 “The poetry-intensive workshop led by poet Richard Blanco was immensely valuable and substantially advanced my writing skills.
 Through structured classroom lessons and assignments, I stretched my poetic reach….
 In addition to being an extraordinary poet, Richard Blanco is a skilled and engaging teacher, and highly personable….It was my goal going into this workshop to complete a publication-ready poetry chapbook – and I have.
 My collection of new poems, six of which were written during the workshop, has been accepted for publication by Finishing Line Press – my first poetry book!
 I truly feel that Richard Blanco and the Maine Media poetry-intensive workshop made this achievement possible.”

-~Catherine Marenghi is a poet and memoirist living in Mexico.
+~Catherine Marenghi, poet and memoirist living in Mexico.
 A Massachusetts native, she is the author of “Glad Farm: A Memoir” and the forthcoming poetry collection “Breaking Bread.”
 Her poetry has also won numerous awards and has been published in literary journals in the U.S. and Mexico.